oscar-dev19/CSIT-175/README.md

 # CSIT-175
-Python Programming class CSIT 175 from Palomar College.
+Python Programming coursework for CSIT 175 from Palomar College.